digitalsparky/jekyll-minifier/README.md

   exclude: 'atom.xml' # Exclude files from processing - file name, glob pattern or array of file names and glob patterns
 </code></pre>

-and toggle htmlcompressor features using:
+and toggle features and settings using:

 <pre><code>jekyll-minifier:
   preserve_php: true                # Default: false